Specialisation as awarded by the Australian College of Physiotherapists

 Specialist Fellows are admitted to the Australian College of Physiotherapists, which is the body within the APA that is ultimately responsible for setting the standards and criteria and administering the clinical examinations that Level Three candidates must undertake.
 Only members of the College have the right describe their expertise in a way that incorporates the term “Specialist”.

-The 2018 application form will be available in September.
-The 2017 application form is for information only.
+Download the 2018 application form here.
 Please note that applications will only be accepted using the 2018 application form.

 Find out more >